 Any data with unknown form or the structure is classified as unstructured data.
 In addition to the size being huge, un-structured data poses multiple challenges in terms of its processing for deriving value out of it.
-Typical example of unstructured data is, a heterogeneous data source containing a combination of simple text files, images, videos etc. Now a day organizations have wealth of data available with them but unfortunately they don't know how to derive value out of it since this data is in its raw form or unstructured format.
+A typical example of unstructured data is a heterogeneous data source containing a combination of simple text files, images, videos etc. Now day organizations have wealth of data available with them but unfortunately, they don't know how to derive value out of it since this data is in its raw form or unstructured format.

 Examples Of Un-structured Data

 Semi-structured data can contain both the forms of data.
-We can see semi-structured data as a strcutured in form but it is actually not defined with e.g. a table definition in relational DBMS.
-Example of semi-structured data is a data represented in XML file.
+We can see semi-structured data as a structured in form but it is actually not defined with e.g. a table definition in relational DBMS.
+Example of semi-structured data is a data represented in an XML file.

 Examples Of Semi-structured Data